dillonkearns/advent-posts/Combinators - Inverting Top-Down Transforms.md

 ## Intermediary Data

 Another quality of transforming data in an imperative style is that it can happen in multiple passes.
-Each iteration to transform the data can give you an intermediary data format that isn't useful except as input to the next iteration of the transformation process.
+Each iteration to transform the data can yield an intermediary data format that isn't useful except as input to the next transformation phase.

-By using a Combinator, you can avoid passing data through various transformation stages, and instead only ever have the data in the desired form.
-The data is never exposed in your app in an intermediary format.
-Since you are building up both the JSON Decoder and its type information at the same type, you are guaranteed to either
+By using a Combinator, you can avoid passing data through various transformation stages.
+A Combinator represents a set of operations/transformations.
+You don't actually _use_ the Combinator until you've built it up.
+If you need to tweak something, you transform the Combinator.
+So the data is never exposed in your app in an intermediary format.

+In the case of a JSON Decoder, you are building up both the JSON Decoder and its type information at the same type, you are guaranteed to either

 1. End up with well-typed data (happy path), or
 2. End up with a clear error